RuihaoQiu/Algorithms/Searching.md

 ```

 ### Binary search
-only for sorted array, repeatedly dividing the search interval in half, O(logN)
+Only for sorted array, repeatedly dividing the search interval in half, O(logN)
 ```
 def binary_search(X, x, l, r): if r >= l: